Solid Center Appeal

 - This was followed by a parody of Our Town, which I'm aware of, by title alone but apparently, it's nothing more than explaining a small town as this remake was Dick Cavett explain New York in small town terms.

 - Jimmy Cliff returns to sing Many Rivers to Cross.

 - This was followed by a funny but quick sketch where they bring out Dick Cavett's doppelganger who looks absolutely nothing like him.

-- Next was a short film that has a tailor suggesting a new suite for a plastic surgeon while that same plastic surgeon suggests a new face for the tailor.
+- Next was a short film that has a tailor suggesting a new suite for a plastic surgeon while that same plastic surgeon recommends a new face for the tailor.

 - Jane Curtin then came out as Betty Ford and did an interpretive dance as she answered advice column style questions in a sketch called Dance to the Nation.

 - Belushi returns as the corrupt tax accountant with more examples up just how corrupt he will be.

 - Typically, Jane Curtin host Looks at Books, but this time it was Chevy Chase interviewing Dick Cavett who was playing a Middle America pimp who gets offended when it is suggested that sex is involved.
 This sketch really made me laugh when Cavett improvised the line about the audience when he said, "...but these people have been so nice, not to laugh at my situation."
 It was so spot on because the crowd was silent throughout most of the episode which is what made me feel the need to reiterate that okay actually is okay to me, which triggered the intro above.

 - Jimmy Cliff returns one more time to sing Wahjaka Man.